7.3 Bowel Elimination

 8.

-• Separate buttocks with non-dominant hand and, using gloved index finger of dominant hand, insert suppository (rounded tip toward patient) into rectum toward umbilicus while having client take a deep breath, exhale through the mouth, and relax anal sphincter.
+• Separate buttocks with non-dominant hand and, using gloved index finger of dominant hand, insert suppository (rounded tip toward client) into rectum toward umbilicus while having client take a deep breath, exhale through the mouth, and relax anal sphincter.

 • If enema: Expel air from enema and then insert tip of enema into rectum toward umbilicus while having client take a deep breath, exhale through the mouth, and relax anal sphincter.